 Due to the anticipated founding level for the proposed building, all existing overburden material will be excavated from within the proposed building footprint.
-Bedrock removal will be required for the construction of the parking garage levels.
+Bedrock removal will be required for the construction of the lower parking garage level.

 Topsoil and deleterious fill, such as those containing organic materials and construction debris should be stripped from under any buildings and other settlement sensitive structures.